Zumarraga (TR47r)

 Glyph or Iconographic Image Description:

 This example of iconography from the Codex Telleriano-Remensis shows the first bishop of Mexico, Fray Juan de Zumárraga, lying horizontally.
 The gloss indicates that he is deceased.
 Accordingly, his eyes are closed.
 He also has a slight growth of beard (dots on his chin).
-His feet are bare, but he is dressed in his predominantly white religious regalia, with a tie at the waist, two hanging strips of cloth with crosses (+) at the ends, and he wears a mitre.
+His feet are bare, but he is dressed in his predominantly white religious regalia, with a tie at the waist, two hanging strips of cloth with crosses (+) at the ends, and he wears a miter.
 His skin tone is shown as pink.

 Description, Credit: